 Macquarie International also provides services for students wishing to go abroad.
-Students have the opportunity to study on exchange for periods from a few weeks to a year, with generous travel grants for all eligible students and over 250 partners in 60 countries to choose from.
+Students have the opportunity to study on exchange for periods from a few weeks to a year, with generous travel grants for all eligible students and 122 partners in 42 countries to choose from.

-Exchange Office, Campus Hub bldg www.international.mq.edu/goingabroad
+Exchange Office, Lvl 1, Campus Hub bldg

+e: goexchange@mg.edu.au www.international.mg.edu/goingabroad